dave/wildernessprime/content/expeditions/annapurna-circuit/day-01.en.md

 image: "/v1551459890/IMG_2337.jpg"
 keywords: []
 author: dave
 description: The first part of our trek...
-The road runs along the river and still offers lovely views.
+We made the right decision in taking the easier path.
-description_with_context: XXX
+description_with_context: The first part of our Annapurna Circuit trek...
+We made the right decision in taking the easier path.
 social_posts: false
 description_facebook: ''
 description_twitter: ''